lywangj/Optimal_path_with_AI_search/README.md

 ### Optimal_path_with_AI_search

-Implement A* search, consuming less than 0.1 second of searching time and reaching 10k faster than simple breadth-first search.
+Implement an efficient search system with Artificial Intelligent search algorithms (greedy best-first search and A* search) for path search engine in C++, consuming only 0.01% of searching time and memory usage as compared with another approach with breadth-first search.

 ```
 Searching by bfs ...